Frequently Asked QuestionsQ. - What are Redwood's parking policies and how are student parking spaces assigned?

 Q. - Won’t assigned spaces go unused when drivers are absent?

 - A -We are trying to minimize empty spaces during the school day by allowing a small number of “Filler” permits.
 These permits will be given to students who did not receive a permit during the lottery, do not have a 1st-period class and agree to not park until 9:00 am.
-On Mondays, Tuesdays, and Thursdays these “Filler” parkers should fill in the spaces of absent students maximizing the use of all student spaces.
+On Mondays, Wednesdays, and Fridays these “Filler” parkers should fill in the spaces of absent students maximizing the use of all student spaces.

 Q. - Why won’t cars be allowed to leave campus during lunch?

 - A - This is not a parking issue but it is a very serious safety issue.
 There is not enough time to leave campus in cars, travel to a lunch location, pick up and eat food and return to campus and class on time without driving more quickly than is safe.
 We have observed this, our local police have observed this and many in our community have observed this.
 We all know it is just a matter of time before a serious accident occurs and I, as principal and the person in charge of student safety of all Redwood students, cannot wait until that serious accident occurs to implement a safer policy.
 I understand the desire to get off-campus in a car, but that desire does not outweigh the safety of other students and others in our community.